[ Printer Friendly Version ] [ Report Abuse ]

-After breakfast I walked straight down to the dungeons, unable to reckon with what cruel Fate had suddenly thrown my way.
-I barely noticed arriving at and opening the door to my office; my mind was absolutely consumed with the incredible inconvenience which had just arisen with my “meeting” Mistress Asphodel.
+After breakfast I walked straight down to the dungeons, unable to reckon with what vindictively fickle Fate had suddenly thrown my way.
+I barely noticed arriving at and opening the door to my office; my mind was absolutely consumed considering the incredible inconvenience which had just arisen from my “meeting” Mistress Asphodel.
 I just couldn’t believe the coincidence that my apprentice turned out to be the Canadian witch who had run into me before my lecture.

-The witch whom I had not stopped thinking about for the past six straight days.
+The witch whom I had not been able to successfully dissect from my thoughts for the past six straight days.

-I sat down at my desk and tried to come to terms with the fact that both that woman and my enigmatic apprentice were the same person.
+I sat down at my desk and tried to come to terms with the fact that both that young woman and my enigmatic apprentice were the same person.
 Since my meeting with the headmaster on Monday, I had spent the week reading through Mistress Asphodel’s R.A.T.
 From evaluating her work, which was uncommonly insightful and detailed, I had begun to form a mental picture of the author as a sort of young Minerva McGonagall-type, complete with square spectacles.
 Never had I imagined that Mistress Asphodel would turn out to be so … well …

 Yet, in spite of everything, as the week progressed and my memory of her faded, I had begun to slip back into my old mind-set.
 After all, I knew so very well what a dangerous and destructive power “love” was.
-I knew if I wanted to protect myself it was something to be avoided at all costs.
+I knew if I wanted to protect myself, an attraction that could develop eventually into such feelings needed to be stifled immediately and at all costs.

-But then when I saw her entering the hall with Hagrid this morning, all of last Saturday’s emotions came flooding back to me with the realisation that my “burdensome” apprentice was none other than the young woman who had captivated my mind all week.
-Alone now in the quiet, I reflected on my actions and was glad that I put off meeting with Mistress Asphodel for a couple days.
+But then when I saw her entering the Hall with Hagrid this morning, all of last Saturday’s unexpected sentiments came flooding back to me with the comprehension that my “burdensome” apprentice was none other than the young woman who had captivated my mental attentions all week.
+Alone now in the quiet, I reflected on my actions and was glad I had put off meeting with Mistress Asphodel for a couple of days.

-for the Defence Against the Dark Arts position and gave it to perhaps the most pretentious, obnoxious wizard ever to walk the face of the earth.
-I couldn’t understand the injustice of it all; my warnings ignored and then not even being rewarded for my correct assumptions.
-Of course, Dumbledore cited his belief that I was too valuable as his Potions master and “where in the world would he ever find anyone competent to replace me,” should I be given the Defence job.
+Without question I blamed the circumstances over the course of last year and this passing summer for my sudden emotional variability.
+Just as I had quelled my frustration over Professor Dumbledore’s apparent lack of concern for the odd behaviour of Quirrell, who turned out to be completely possessed by the Dark Lord, the headmaster overlooked me yet again for the Defence Against the Dark Arts position and gave it to perhaps the most pretentious, obnoxious wizard ever to walk the face of the earth.
+I just could not understand the injustice of it all; my warnings ignored and then not even being rewarded for my correct assumptions.
+Of course Professor Dumbledore cited his belief that I was simply too valuable as his Potions master and “where in the world would he ever find anyone competent enough to replace me” should I be given the Defence job.
 I suppose he had his reasons.

 Shadows played before my eyes as I stared at the mortar wall, my untended fire dying down to embers.
-As I watched the light slowly fade away, I came to the conclusion that my sudden interest in Mistress Asphodel was completely circumstantial, and I would do best to try and forget all about whatever I might have been starting to feel towards her.
+As I watched the light slowly fade away, I reaffirmed my previous conclusion that my inexplicable interest in Mistress Asphodel was nothing but circumstantial, and I would do best to try and ignore whatever partiality I might be feeling towards her until those unsolicited stirrings inevitably dissipated.